openebs-archive/openebs-docs/docs/k8s-storage.md

 A cluster administrator can define and expose multiple flavors of storage (from the same or different storage systems) within a cluster, each with a custom set of parameters.
 This design also ensures that end users don't have to worry about the complexity and nuances of how storage is provisioned, but still have the ability to select from multiple storage options.

-When OpenEBS is installed, it ships with a couple of default storage class that allow users to create either local (OpenEBS Local PV hostpath) or replicated (OpenEBS Jiva) volumes.
+When OpenEBS is installed, it ships with a couple of default storage classes that allow users to create either local (OpenEBS Local PV hostPath) or replicated (OpenEBS Jiva) volumes.
 The cluster administrator can enable the required storage engines and then create Storage Classes for the required Data Engines.

 ## Persistent Volume Claims